Easter is nearly upon us!

 And with it, Chief Wine Officer is delighted to help you gracefully alight from the wagon.
 Here’s your essential guide to choosing the perfect wines to accompany your Easter break.

 For many, a traditional Easter meal consists of a roast lamb, with all the trimmings.
 Of course, full-bodied, bold reds go very well with red meat, and it would be very safe to opt for a Bordeaux to impress your guests.
-But it’s 2017, and playing it safe is no longer in vogue – ask the American electorate.
+But why not skip playing safe and make a bolder move?

 An Italian Chianti Classico “Da Vinci Label” offers an interesting alternative to the obvious French choice.
 This full-bodied red has soft supple tannins, plenty of plum and cherry fruit and a touch of cinnamon spice from oak ageing.
 A strong and complex wine is required, because the spice flavours perfectly accompany the meat.